erigontech/silkrpc/tests/perf/README.md

 # Performance Tests

 These are the instructions to setup the performance comparison tests between Silkrpc and Turbo-Geth (TG) RPCDaemon.
-Currently such performance testing is still **not** automated, so it is nt
+Currently such performance testing is **not** automated, so it is necessary to manually checkout/build/execute the components.

 ## Software Versions